KevC13/Vecna-Eve-of-Ruin/CHAPTERS/Chapter 3 - The Lambent Zenith.md

 		- The rune on the stern is located on the headboard of the bed in the ship's stateroom.
 		- The other is located on the wall above her desk in the study on the starboard segment of the ship.
 	- Captain Inda's final request was to aid her in finding and uniting her crew, if any of them survived the wreck.
-5. **As the [LightningNuts](<../PC's/LightningNuts.html>) began to travel across the gap to the starboard segment, they were suddenly attacked by to monstrous shark-like creatures called Night Scavvers!**
+5. **As the [LightningNuts](<../PC's/LightningNuts.html>) began to travel across the gap to the starboard segment, they were suddenly attacked by to monstrous shark-like creatures called Night Scavvers.
+While the battle raged, [Hawk](<../PC's/Hawk.html>) made her way to the starboard segment and found a large [treant](https://www.dndbeyond.com/sources/dnd/mm-2024/monsters-t#Treant), named Redbud, anchored to the deck of the wrecked portion of the ship.**
+	- Hawk learned from Redbud that a large number of parasitic creatures were below decks, blocking the way to the location of the first rune and trapping his friend, the blink dog Ikasa.
+Undeterred, Hawk jumped down in to the ship ready to confront the monsters.
+	- After dealing with the night scavvers, the rest of the LightningNuts followed Hawk into the starboard segment of the ship, and soon dealt with parasitic monsters.